Who is this article for?

 RStudio Workbench 1.4 (and above) uses a database for internal purposes.
 By default, RStudio uses SQLite, installing the necessary dependencies and automatically creating the database.

-When using RStudio's internal load balancer, however, a PostgreSQL database must be created and configured manually by the administrator as mentioned in chapter 15 of the Admin Guide.
+When using RStudio's internal load balancer, however, a PostgreSQL database must be created and configured manually by the administrator as mentioned in the Database section of the Admin Guide.

 Note: RStudio can use the PostgreSQL option without load-balancing enabled, which is helpful for configuration experimentation as described in this article.